chantastic/reactpatterns/_posts/2016-08-17-stateless-function.markdown

 {% endraw %}
 {% endhighlight %}

-They can define local variables when a function block is used.
+They can define local variables, where a function block is used.

 {% highlight ts %}
 const Greeting = (props, context) => {